anzellai/kano-devices-sdk/README.md

 # kano-devices-sdk

-Allows the detection and comunication with Kanon devices.
+Allows the detection and comunication with Kano devices.

 ## Class Diagram